 If nothing else, Ascension does get my SSS approval: Stylish, Spectacular, and Stunning.
 I could just leave it at that, but you expect more from me and I’m happy to give it.
 The God Of War series has never taken a half-assed approach to its big ideas and the thought that they couldn’t done was something I’m sure no one ever wanted to hear in the Santa Monica office.
 I’m sure that “make it work and make it work better” was said more often than not.

 The game has you taking time to stand back and just look around and take a big breath due to the scale and realistic view you are given.
 While the enemies are fully fleshed out in their look and feel, I just wish there was a little more variety in the game.
 The enemy designs are based off of the powers of the Furies, so the fact that there is only three furies limits variety.

-God of War: Ascension is always helping you remember to take full advantage of all of Krato’s tools, and to keep an eye out when exploring.
+Ascension’s always helping you remember to take full advantage of all of Krato’s tools, and to keep an eye out when exploring.
 If your not looking for Gorgon Eyes and Phoenix Feathers along the way, while upgrading your blades and magic, you will be setting yourself up for a difficult time ahead.
 I have always been a huge fan of the Blades Of Chaos since the first game and when I heard it was really your only weapon I found myself getting more excited.
 Half way through the game I found the game become more and more punishing, and encounters were not as fun.
 Once I started using upgrades, items found in the environment, and using more combos the game really opened up, and made the last few hours run well and leaving you wanting more.

 This review is based on a final copy of the game provided by Sony Ireland